se-mo/nearly/README.md

 let b = Point { x: 1.23, y: 4.567 };

 assert_nearly!(a == b, eps = 0.01);
+assert_nearly!(a <>= b, eps = 0.01);
 ```

-To use the `assert_nearly!` and `debug_assert_nearly!` macros, your type must also implement the Debug trait.
+To use the `assert_nearly!` and `debug_assert_nearly!` macros, your type must also implement
+the Debug trait.

 You can derive the following traits:
-  - `NearlyEqEps`: enables nearly support with absolute epsilon
+  - `NearlyEqEps`: enables nearly support with absolute epsilon tolerance
-    tolerance
-  - `NearlyEqUlps`: enables nearly support with ulps based
+  - `NearlyEqUlps`: enables nearly support with ulps based tolerance
-    tolerance
-  - `NearlyEqTol`: enables nearly support with absolute epsilon
+  - `NearlyEqTol`: enables nearly support with absolute epsilon and ulps based tolerances
+  - `NearlyEq`: enables nearly support with absolute epsilon and ulps based tolerances
+    with default values
+  - `NearlyOrdEps`: enables nearly ordering support with absolute epsilon tolerance
+  - `NearlyOrdUlps`: enables nearly ordering support with ulps based tolerance
-    and ulps based tolerances
+  - `NearlyOrdTol`: enables nearly ordering support with absolute epsilon and ulps based tolerances
-  - `NearlyEq`: enables nearly support with absolute epsilon and ulps
+  - `NearlyOrd`: enables nearly ordering support with absolute epsilon and ulps based tolerances
-    based tolerances with default values
+    with default values